 - Program can be completed on a part-time or full-time basis

 - Graduate assistantships and scholarships

 - Internships opportunities

 - Located along the banks of the Mississippi River

 - Minnesota's second-largest university with students from about 80 nations

 - 32 education-abroad programs and more than 1,100 international students

 - 250 university-wide student organizations for leadership opportunities

 - Low cost of living

-- A bachelor’s degree from a college or university.
-A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate or graduate records.
+- A bachelor’s degree from an accredited college or university.
+A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate record.